This program begins January 22nd, 2026.

 Program Learning Objectives:

-1. Utilizing a systemic understanding, participants will analyze partners’ relational conflict cycle, and be able to describe it in process terms, both for themselves and for their clients.
+1. Utilize a systemic understanding, participants will analyze partners’ relational conflict cycle, and be able to describe it in process terms, both for themselves and for their clients.

-2. Participants will be able to assess clients’ moment-by-moment depth of experiencing, as distinguished from client verbal production, and sensitively access more primary experience.
+2. Assess clients’ moment-by-moment depth of experiencing, as distinguished from client verbal production, and sensitively access more primary experience.

-3. Participants will demonstrate the ability to structure client enactments in order to arrest and reverse relational conflict cycles.
+3. Demonstrate the ability to structure client enactments in order to arrest and reverse relational conflict cycles.

-4. Participants will isolate the idiosyncratic impact of emotional injuries, and coach partners toward effective repair.
+4. Isolate the idiosyncratic impact of emotional injuries, and coach partners toward effective repair.

 Topics Include: